-Ontario is home to thousands of lakes, rivers, and ponds that collectively contain about one third of all the fresh water on the planet.
+Ontario is home to thousands of lakes, rivers, and ponds that collectively contain about one third of all the freshwater on the planet.
 And with over 300 provincial parks scattered around the province there are countless adventures waiting to be had near and around these pristine waters in the great Canadian outdoors.
 And lucky for us it has been our home for the majority of our lives.

 Visited: November 2016 – 4 days

-With its European stye feel and traditional style poutine we were excited to brush up on our français and travel to the largest French speaking province in all of Canada.
+With its European style feel and traditional style poutine we were excited to brush up on our français and travel to the largest French speaking province in all of Canada.
 We visited for four days at the end of November.
 Sure, the temperature was a little on the chilly side.
 But the light layer of snow coupled with all the holiday decorations and lights transformed Montreal and Quebec into a magical winter wonderland.